 When looking at the automotive technician’s salary and what goes into becoming one, you may ask yourself, “Is an automotive technology degree worth it?”
 The answer is a resounding yes.
 Automotive technology is a good career with many distinctive opportunities.

 But no matter what you like to do involving cars, you’ll likely need the training to do it professionally.
 That’s where Southern Careers Institute comes in.
-We can help provide you with an automotive technology degree that prepares you for life in the highly successful and profitable automotive industry.
+We can help provide you with an automotive technology degree that prepares you for life in the automotive industry.

 You may be a car lover.
 You may possess an intricate knowledge of all things related to the automotive industry.
 But do you have what it takes to make the move to the next step?
 It’s not a far-fetched dream, but a reality that’s well within your grasp.
 With SCI’s training programs, you can take a hobby you’re passionate about and transition to earning a full-time salary.